Stand with Science. Support Health Equity. Help the World Discover a Promising New Alzheimer’s Treatment.

 Despite limited resources, Cuba’s public biotech sector developed NeuroEPO, a treatment that has shown promising results in slowing the disease’s progression.
 But access, visibility, and support are blocked by U.S. sanctions and outdated Cold War policies.

-Teresita and her team — made up largely of women — are leading a story of science, care, and resistance.
+Scientist Teresita Rodríguez and her team — made up largely of women — are leading a story of science, care, and resistance.

-This campaign is about recognizing that story, sharing it, and building bridges that can shift how the world treats aging, illness, and each other.
+The film’s engagement campaign is about recognizing that story, sharing it, and building bridges that can shift how the world treats aging, illness, and its people.

 WAYS TO TAKE ACTION